How the term “LED wall” is used in Aximmetry

 Aximmetry also provides the means to create such a LUT file.
 For that activate the LUT MEASURE panel.

-On your preview monitor you will see the 8 x 8 pattern coming through the camera and also 8 x 8 rectangular markers that designates the areas where Aximmetry will sample (and average) the colors from.
+On your preview monitor, you will see the 8 x 8 pattern coming through the camera and also 8 x 8 rectangular markers that designate the areas where Aximmetry will sample (and average) the colors from.

 Specify the target folder and filename parameters.